LukasFlorian/T1000/main.typ

 #figure(
   image("assets/res_layer.png", width: 40%),
-  caption: [Residual layer composed of layers with functions $f$ and $g$ with a shortcut connection, inspired by @heDeepResidualLearning2015],
+  caption: [Residual layer composed of layers with functions $f$ and $g$ with a shortcut connection],
-  gap: 10pt,
+  gap: 10pt
-  placement: top
 )<residual-graphic>

 If the function $F$ is a composite function $F(x) = f(g(x))$, then @residual-fn can be transformed as seen in @residual-derivative to attain the derivative of $accent(y, hat)$ with respect to $x$, which given by the chain rule from @chain-rule.